 The first migrant from Somerset appears to have been in the late 16th century.
 Later there is a John Shattocke who appears in tokenbook for the St. Saviour parish of Southwark in 1601.
 He paid a tax to the local church, levied against people living in the parish.
-He may have been the same John Shattocke "of Southwark, smith" who appeared in court as a witness in a trial in 1614 against two other blacksmiths who apparently were accused of stealing iron.
-They may have been the ancestors of the Southwark, London Shattocks.
-In the various west Somerset Shattock genealogies, I discovered other Shattockes who left Somerset for opportunities in London, most abandoning the field as agricultural workers to become bakers, brewers, blacksmiths, carpenters and entrepreneurs in London.
+The West Bagborough Shattocks appear to have abandoned the village in the 17th century, and some went to London.
+(See the "Diaspora" section of the West Bagborough page.)
+In the various west Somerset Shattock genealogies, I discovered other Shattockes who left Somerset in the 18th and 19th centuries for opportunities in London, most abandoning the field as agricultural workers to become bakers, brewers, blacksmiths, carpenters and entrepreneurs in London.
 Examples that come to mind are the West Buckland Shattocks, who became very successful as butchers and suppliers to butcher shops in London and members of the Culmstock Shattockes who found work as carpenters and laborers.

 Emigration from North Devon to the Colonies

 By the 18th century the former cloth workers and producers in North Molton had found work on north Devon farms.
 But that work would eventually fall victim to automation in agriculture and the declining agricultural export market.
 In 1830 there was a widespread uprising among agricultural workers in England called the "Swing Riots."
 Wikipedia provides this account:

 The Swing Riots were a widespread uprising in 1830 by agricultural workers in southern and eastern England.
 It began with their destruction of threshing machines in the Elham Valley area of East Kent in the summer of 1830, and by early December had spread throughout the whole of southern England and East Anglia.
 They were protesting agricultural mechanization and other harsh conditions.